Book Production

 1. Book search by keywords you’re considering

 If you’re having trouble coming up with keywords, think about the different aspects of your book: setting (Manhattan), character types (single mom, entrepreneur), character roles (queen energy), plot themes (empowerment), and tone of voice (feel-good, funny).
+Or look at book listings similar to yours for KDP keywords examples.

-2. Look to your categories
+2. Look at your categories

 3. Use various tools

-Keywords and other things to avoid
+4. Keywords and other things to avoid

 • Information already mentioned in your book’s metadata, like title and subtitle